DecodEPFL/Contractive-Hamiltonian-Neural-ODEs/README.md

 # Contractive-Hamiltonian-Neural-ODEs
-PyTorch implementation of Contractive Hamiltonian Neural ODEs
+PyTorch implementation of our paper "On Robust Classification using Contractive Hamiltonian Neural ODEs"

 ## Installation